 - 2 eggs

-- 2 c. chopped chocolate (I used a combo of semi and bittersweet)
+- 2 cup chocolate - chopped (I used a mix of semisweet and bittersweet)

 - Preheat oven to 350 degrees.
 Line baking sheets with parchment paper or baking mats, set aside.